 Justification of Red List Category

-Recent population estimates have placed the population size as >10,000 mature individuals.
-However, the population is still considered to be relatively small and in decline owing to the loss and degradation of its montane woodland habitat.
-Therefore, it is now listed as Near Threatened.
+The population is thought to be relatively small and declining owing to the loss and degradation of its montane woodland habitat, as well as additional threats from hunting and natural predators.
+Therefore, it is assessed as Near Threatened.

 It is confined to areas with a dense cover of native trees and shrubs - thus occurring in woodlands, thickets, copses, orchards and large gardens, although foraging in more open habitats if dense wooded cover is nearby (Stagg 1984, Bowden 1987, Jennings et al. 1988, Newton and Newton 1996, Porter et al. 1996).
 In gardens and parks it uses exotic and introduced species for food, nesting and cover (M. Jennings in litt.
 2016).
+In Yemen, the species frequents Acacia woodlands, whilst in Saudi Arabia, it is mostly found in Juniper forests (J. Judas in litt.
+2022, M. Shobrak in litt.
+2022, R. Porter in litt.
+2022).
 At the lowest altitudes, it is restricted to such vegetation along watercourses.
-At most localities it appears to be sedentary, but there may be altitudinal or latitudinal movements in the north of its range (Stagg 1984).
+At most localities it appears to be sedentary, but there may be altitudinal or latitudinal movements in the north of its range (Stagg 1984, Collar and Sharpe 2020).
 The diet includes fruit (e.g. Rosa, Juniperus, Ficus) and terrestrial invertebrates (Phillips 1982, Bowden 1987).
 Breeding occurs from March to June, the nest being 1-2 m above ground in a bush or tree-fork, usually in dense cover (Bowden 1987).

 Conservation Actions Underway